lawrips/marimo/readme.md

 * Support for Mocha - other test frameworks coming soon
 * Extensible / customizable output via your own reporters
 * (NEW) Tests can be run perpetually for system monitoring scenarios
-* (NEW) Refactored in v1.0 to execute mocha tests as forked child processes.
-This improves passing of environment variables and should improve stability of long running tests
+* (NEW) Refactored in v1.4 to execute mocha tests as child processes and to run in parallel.
+This greatly improves stabiility and options for monitoring.

 Once connected to a running marimo server, it’s as easy as sending a message over a WebSocket to initiate the test: